 Lead to a tarnished image of the individual who commits plagiarism

 Question the authenticity of all the past work of both the parties

-Over the years, plagiarism and its importance has been coming to light more and more.
+Over the years, plagiarism and its importance have been coming to light more and more.
 And, not just for big brands, companies, or public figures but for every business, big or small.
 It can happen with anyone’s work and it is an unfair practice, whether done intentionally or unintentionally.
-As fashion designers or creator, you must be aware of this and understand it fully to be able to call your piece of work, rightfully yours.
+As fashion designers or creators, you must be aware of this and understand it fully to be able to call your piece of work, rightfully yours.

 The Thin Line Between Inspiration and Plagiarism